-The Tichborne Dole is an ancient British tradition still very much alive today.
+The Tichborne Dole is an ancient English tradition still very much alive today.
 It takes place in the village of Tichborne near Alresford in Hampshire every year on March 25th the Feast of the Annunciation (Lady’s Day) and dates back to the 13th century.

 Suffering from a wasting disease which had left her crippled, on her deathbed Lady Mabella Tichborne asked her miserly husband, Sir Roger, to donate food to the needy regularly every year.
 Her husband was reluctant but made a bizarre agreement as to how much he would give.

 Sir Roger agreed to give the corn from all the land which his dying wife could crawl around whilst holding a blazing torch in her hand, before the torch went out.
 Lady Mabella succeeded in crawling around a twenty-three acre field which is still called 'The Crawls’ to this day and which is situated just north of Tichborne Park and beside the road to Alresford.